Pabst Blue Ribbon: Peak, decline, and revival

 In 2010, food industry executive C. Dean Metropoulos bought the company for a reported $250 million.
 In 2011, the U.S. Securities and Exchange Commission forced two advertising executives to cease efforts to raise $300 million to buy the Pabst Brewing Company.
 The two had raised over $200 million by crowdsourcing, collecting pledges via their website, Facebook, and Twitter.
 In November 2014, Eugene Kashper, an American beer entrepreneur, and TSG Consumer Partners acquired Pabst Brewing Company.
 In 2015, Pabst won the "best large brewing company of the year" award at the Great American Beer Festival.

 Pabst Blue Ribbon is now available in several international markets, including Australia (where it is brewed locally), Canada, Ukraine, Russia, Dominican Republic, Brazil and China.

-On October 8, 2020, the San Antonio Economic Development Foundation announced that Pabst is moving its headquarters from Los Angeles to San Antonio, Texas.
+On October 8, 2020, the San Antonio Economic Development Foundation announced that Pabst was moving its headquarters from Los Angeles to San Antonio, Texas.

 After a brief return, in 2020, Pabst announced it was again leaving Milwaukee, the city where it was founded, with the closing of the Captain Pabst Pilot House, a taproom and microbrewery which the company had opened in 2017 as part of a redevelopment of its historic brewery in the city.
 The city's name continues to be a prominent part of its branding, despite it having no direct presence in or current impact on the area.